Geneidi-Ahmed/ALU-Verilog/README.md

 # ALU-Verilog
-An implementation of a simple ALU using VHDL
+An implementation of a simple ALU using Verilog
 ### Project Block Diagram
 ALU is an arithmetic logic unit.
 It has limited number of instructions to perform it executes six instructions, and takes two operands 8-bit width.
 This project was implemented on Basys 2 Spartan-3E FPGA interfacing with: